nuzla/IEEE-Women-Bioinformatics/README.md

 # Pangenome Graphs Workshop
 <p align="justify">
 This repository contains material to construct pangenome graphs for a small bacteria dataset detailing every step in the Nesi environment.
-This study includes an anaysis of Neisseria Bacteria genome sequence data with 4Sim data samples to construct pangenome graphs to identify genetic variation and structural variance.
+This study includes an anaysis of Neisseria Bacteria genome sequence data with SimulatedData data samples to construct pangenome graphs to identify genetic variation and structural variance.
 </p>

 ### Brief Overview of Pangenome Graphs